Why is the location detection (based on my IP address) wrong?

 One factor to consider is your ISP - some ISPs route all their traffic to a fairly central location before it reaches the public internet.
 As such, regardless of where you are actually located, your internet traffic will appear to be coming from the location of the ISP's exit point.
 This is an infrastructural issue and nothing can be done about it.

 When we were with our old ISP, the geographic detection for our office IP was remarkably accurate - only one suburb off (it reported the suburb that contained the ADSL2 exchange).
 However when we switched our internet to Australia's National BroadBand Network, the geo detection now reports that we are basically coming from the middle of the City, absolutely no where near where we actually are.
+This is probably because all the NBN traffic is sent to the more centralised location before actually hitting the public internet - thus the traffic appears to be coming from closer to the city.

 It's just a best attempt